pedrohsmaia/datablood/README.md

 ### Google Sign In

-Sign in with Google is supported on iOS and Android native with via [react-native-google-signin](https://github.com/react-native-google-signin/google-signin).
-See [this article](https://supabase.com/docs/guides/auth/social-login/auth-google#configuration-native-app) for more info.
+Sign in with Google is supported on iOS and Android native with via [react-native-google-signin](https://react-native-google-signin.github.io/docs/setting-up/expo)
+See [supabase article](https://supabase.com/docs/guides/auth/social-login/auth-google#configuration-native-app) for more info.

+**Note**
+In `env.example` I am putting the gcloud keys so you can test as quickly as possible.
+In fact, use your Google Cloud.

 #### Troubleshooting